MrFlamez/MrFlamez/README.md

 # Hi there 👋

-✨ This is where the magic happens ✨

 I am a mechatronic engineer who works in automotive industry (automatic transmission) with an affinity for the automation of (boring/interesting) things.

 <hr>